AntonioAlgaida/Reinforcement-Autonomous-Intersection-Management--RAIM/README.md

 ## How to run
 Just run the _main_1_1_v2.py_ file

+## How to change control algorithms
+By default is used the fixed traffic light algorithm with a green time defined by: `greentime=(120-10)//2`

+If you want to change by other traditional traffic lights algorithms, you need to instantiate in the previous lane.
+Like: `algorithm = REDVDAlgorithm(...)`
+Changing `Fixed` by `algorithm`

+If you want to use the proposed algorithm, you need to instantiate the module located in `TD3PER` `algorithm = TD3Agent.Agent(...)`

 ## How it works
 In this repository there is the code to run the paper "_RAIM: Reinforced Autonomous Intersection Management - AIM based on MADRL_"